Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Barovians.md

 BAROVIAN LORE

 Typical Barovians know certain facts, or have certain beliefs, about their existence and their surroundings.
 This common lore is summarized here.
-Characters can learnthisinformationafterearningaBarovian'strust.
+Characters can learn this information after earning a Barovian's trust.

 THE DEVIL STRAHD

 About Strahd and vampires, the Barovians believe the following:

 Strahd von Zarovich is a vampire, and he dwells in Castle Ravenloft.
 No one is welcome at the castle.
 The devil Strahd is a curse placed on the land because of a forgotten sin of the Barovians' ancestors.
 (This is untrue, but Barovians believe it nonetheless.)

 A vampire must rest in its coffin during the day.

-At night, it can summon wolves and vermin to do its bid­ ding.
+At night, it can summon wolves and vermin to do its bidding.
 A vampire can transform into a bat, a wolf, or a cloud of mist.
 In its humanoid form, it can dominate you with its powerful gaze.

 A vampire can't enter a residence without an invitation from one of the occupants.

 Running water burns a vampire like acid, and sunlight causes a vampire to burst into flame.

 THE LAND OF BAROVIA